Enumerative invariants in self-dual categories. I. Motivic invariants: Proof of the no-pole theorem

 such that for any $E \in \calA$ with $\llbr E \rrbr = \alpha$, we have $E \in \Mss_\alpha (\tau) (\bbK)$ if and only if $E$ is $\tau$-semistable.

 \item For any $\alpha \in C^\circ (\calA)$, the substack $\Mss_\alpha (\tau) \subset \calM_\alpha$ is of finite type.

-\item For any $\bbK$-scheme $U$ of finite type and any morphism $e \colon U \to \calM$, there exists a finite subset $S_e \subset C (\calA)$, such that for any $x \in U (\bbK)$, the $\tau$-Harder--Narasimhan filtration of the object $E_x \in \calA$ corresponding to $e (x)$ has stepwise quotients whose classes all belong to $S_e$. \end{enumerate} \end{condition*} The condition~\tagref{Stab1} is sometimes referred to as \emph{generic flatness} in the literature, and \tagref{Stab2} often as \emph{boundedness}. \tagref{Stab3} is very weak: it is true in all reasonable situations, and is only used to avoid pathological cases.
+\item For any $\bbK$-scheme $U$ of finite type and any morphism $e \colon U \to \calM$, there exists a finite subset $S_e \subset C (\calA)$, such that for any $x \in U (\bbK)$, the $\tau$-Harder--Narasimhan filtration of the object $E_x \in \calA$ corresponding to $e (x)$ has stepwise quotients whose classes all belong to $S_e$. \end{enumerate} \end{condition*} The condition~\tagref{Stab3} is very weak: it is true in all reasonable situations, and is only used to avoid pathological cases.